Anassm/Portfolio/README.md

 - [`TODO-list website design` Small website I made in React-JS.](https://github.com/Anassm/todolist)
 - [`Coming soon` More websites in the making..
 Coming soon.](https://github.com/Anassm)

+Currently following Scrimba React-JS courses.
+As I haven't showed much of my JavaScript capabilities,<br>
+I will be applying more of my JavaScript knowledge into my next project, which will be used as an API for my first portfolio website!